Haervwe/Haervwe/README.md

 - 👋 Hi, I’m Juanjo Soliz, a self taught programmer from Argentina
 - 👀 I’m interested in AI, overcloking, general computer science, gaming , music, arts, big star wars and  LOTR fan
-- 🌱 I’m currently building Open-WebUI tools and funtions fol LLMs
+- 🌱 I’m currently building Open-WebUI tools and funtions for LLMs

 you can contact with me through my linkedIn profile: https://www.linkedin.com/in/juan-jose-soliz-19745618a/